 Average Weight:: 250 pounds

 Location Found:: Lizzarkyth.
+Nizlhamr are found abroad.

 *all statistics based on averages; extremes in any direction, or found in odd locations, are always allowed.

 Subspecies Names The yizhr, crelr, and blup'r all have name meanings in Lizzarkythian, as well as specifics as to how these names are treated.
-The yizhr is a plural rendition of the word 'yizh', which means 'blend' in their language.
-Crelr is a plural rendition of 'crel', which means 'snake'.
-Likewise, the 'blup'r' is a plural rendition of 'blup', which means 'frog'.
+The yizhr is a plural rendition of the word 'yizh', which means blend in their language.
+Crelr is a plural rendition of 'crel', which means snake.
+Likewise, the 'blup'r' is a plural rendition of blup, which means 'frog'.

-Species info credited to Blazeh/Verridith and Saleyne.
+Species info credited to Blazeh/Verridith, Bucketorandomness, JPG, and Saleyne.

-Lizzarkyth was created, and life sewed upon the Realm.
+Lizzarkyth was created, and life sown upon the Realm.
 The skies brought forth rains, the trees bore fruit, and many creatures lived within the thick jungle.
 But there were none to share in the wisdom of the gods, none to truly appreciate Lizzarkyth for what it was.
 Not until the great lizard goddess, Xonfi, decided it was time for that to change.
 She gently gathered together a number of simple lizards, and selected from among them a type that tended to walk upon its hind legs, and showed more cunning than most.

 For a few years, Xonfi and the first lyzard wandered together, her sharing her wisdom, him continuously asking questions about the nature of the Realm, seeking always to learn.
 It wasn’t until he asked why he was the only one of his kind that Xonfi created more lyzards, for she wanted him to experience being alone, the only one of his kind, before giving him companions like himself.